Nage-Waza-Ura-no-kata

-The Nage-waza ura-no-kata (投業裏の形, Nage-waza ura-no-kata) is a judo kata that, like the Gonosen-no-kata, focuses on counter-attacks to throwing techniques.
-It was developed by Mifune Kyūzō, and is not an officially recognized Kodokan kata.
+The Nage-waza ura-no-kata (投業裏の形, Nage-waza ura-no-kata) is a judo kata that (like the inferior Gonosen-no-kata) focuses on counter-attacks to throwing techniques.
+Its superiority, over Gonosen-no-kata, can be attributed to the fact that it was developed by the sublimely talented Mifune Kyūzō, to be a formal kata, and not some ad hoc collection of counters proceeded by some protocol.
+The exercise is not an officially recognized Kodokan kata.